 - adenoid cystic

-Staging looks at the size of the cancer and whether it has spread.
+The stage tells you how big the cancer is and whether it has spread.
 Developing a staging system is difficult when there are not many people with the cancer.
-Doctors use a number of different staging systems for cancer of the ear.
+There are different staging systems for cancer of the ear.
 Working out the stage of the cancer helps your doctor to decide about treatment.

 Generally an early stage cancer is small and within the area it started in.
 One that is slightly more advanced has grown into the surrounding structures.